-If you need help in any of the above areas, contact me today to schedule an appointment or enroll in one of the specialized courses.
+If you need help in any of the above areas, contact us today to schedule an appointment or enroll in one of the specialized courses.

 Many public safety professionals avoid speaking to a mental health counselor because they distrust outsiders, and most therapists don’t understand this unique culture.